-You and your dependents may then be eligible for continuation of coverage as explained in the section titled "Continuation Coverage".
+When you and your covered dependents no longer qualify for coverage as provided above, you and/or your covered dependents may be eligible for continuation of coverage (available at your own expense).
+Please refer to the section titled "Continuation Coverage".

-21. What Happens To My Coverage If I Take A Personal Leave Of Absence?
+20. What Happens To My Coverage If I Take A Personal Leave Of Absence?